IEEE citation style

-The IEEE style guide does not explicitely describe how to cite web pages.
+The IEEE Editorial Style Manual does not explicitely describe how to cite web pages.
 The following was adapted from The Chicago Manual of Style's guidance in "14.207: Citing web pages and websites" and "14.208: Citing blog posts and blogs."
 Use the other models for things like journal articles, which may also happen to be accessible as web pages.

 Model for a page on a web site

 - J. K. Author, "Title."
 Name of Website.
 Updated Month Day, Year.
 [Medium].
 Available: site/path/file, Accessed on: Date.